Understanding Systems and Procedure Packs in Accordance with EU MDR

-Understanding System and Procedure Packs.
+Understanding Systems and Procedure Packs.

-As per MDR Article 2(10), a procedure pack is a combination of products packaged together and marketed for use in a specific medical procedure.
+According to Article 2 (10) of the EU MDR, a procedure pack is a combination of products packaged together and marketed for use in a specific medical procedure.
 These packs consist of a set of medical devices and/or accessories bundled together to facilitate a particular medical task.
 Examples include orthodontic procedure packs, skin traction kits, first aid kits, catheterization kits, and wound change kits.

-Components of System and Procedure Packs
+Components of Systems and Procedure Packs

 A procedure pack can include solely medical devices, but it may also contain other product types that are subject to different regulations.
 Medical devices bearing a CE marking can be combined in a manner consistent with their intended purpose and manufacturer's usage limits, allowing them to be marketed as a system pack.
 The following types of devices can be combined together: